 I have spent the first 10 years of my career working primarily in the humanitarian sector with large and small not-for-profit organisations.
-I am also an experienced trainer and facilitator, having lead various groups of diverse individuals through humanitarian related themes including:
+I am also an experienced trainer, facilitator, and educator, having lead various groups of diverse individuals through humanitarian related themes.

 I have also trained local and regional government workers in the rights of refugees and asylum seekers under domestic and international legal frameworks, as well as on best practice methods when working with victims of human trafficking.

 This has included developing and facilitating an interactive IHL training for Charles Darwin University Bachelor of Humanitarian and Community Studies.